zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/graph/graph.md

 3. Verify that the correct files were selected and then click **Run** icon.
 ![ALT text is not available for this image](./images/db-actions-dataload-click-run.png " ")

-4. Confirm that you wish the data load job.
+4. Confirm that you wish to run the data load job.

    ![ALT text is not available for this image](./images/db-actions-dataload-confirm-run.png " ")